ingonyama-zk/icicle/docs/versioned_docs/version-3.2.0/icicle/primitives/poseidon2.md

 ### Rust API

 This is the most basic way to use the Poseidon2 API.
-See [examples/poseidon2](examples/rust/poseidon2)
+See the [examples/poseidon2](https://github.com/ingonyama-zk/icicle/tree/b12d83e6bcb8ee598409de78015bd118458a55d0/examples/rust/poseidon2) folder for the relevant code

 ```rust
 let test_size = 4;